Erdragh/AstralBot/README.md

 to have the three privileged gateway intents: `PRESENCE`, `SERVER MEMBERS` and `MESSAGE CONTENT`.

 Copy the bot token and store it somewhere safe (like a Password Manager) and never show it to anybody else.
-To make sure the token gets read by the bot, it has to be in an [Environment Variable](https://en.wikipedia.org/wiki/Environment_variable)
+To make sure the token gets read by the bot, it has to be in either an [Environment Variable](https://en.wikipedia.org/wiki/Environment_variable)
-`DISCORD_TOKEN` where the running Minecraft server can access it.
+`DISCORD_TOKEN` where the running Minecraft server can access it or in the config file under the key `token`.
 You could for example modify a `start.sh` script on a Unix-like system to `export` it or start the shell script with it set directly:

 `startmc.sh`:
 ```shell